Battle of Plum Creek: The Battle of Plum Creek

-The "battle" was really more of a running gun fight, as the Comanche War Party was trying to get back to the Llano Estacado with a huge herd of horses and mules they had captured, a large number of firearms, and other plunder such as mirrors, liquor, and cloth.
+The "battle" was really more of a running gun fight, as the Comanche war party was trying to get back to the Llano Estacado with a huge herd of horses and mules they had captured, a large number of firearms, and other plunder such as mirrors, liquor, and cloth.
 Volunteers from Gonzales under Mathew Caldwell and from Bastrop under Ed Burleson gathered to intercept the Comanches.
 Joined by Ranger companies and armed settlers hastily assembled as militia from central and east Texas, they confronted the Indians at Good's Crossing on Plum Creek, near the modern town of Lockhart (about 27 miles south of Austin).
-According to Arizona historian Robert M. Utley, the battle of Plum Creek was a disaster for the Commanche.
+According to Arizona historian Robert M. Utley, the battle of Plum Creek was a disaster for the Comanche.
 Most of the loot they took was recovered, and the Texans involved in the battle suffered only one death.

 Thomas J. Pilgrim took part in the Battle of Plum Creek.

 Aftermath

+While the Comanche were forced to retreat, and lost a large amount of their loot, they succeeded in protecting their women and children who came with them to the raid.
+Furthermore, the vast majority of the horses taken in the raid did not fall into Texan hands, with only several hundred being retaken out of more than 3,000.

-John Moore and the La Grange volunteers hunted down a Commanche war party that had escaped the battle and all but exterminated them.
-Buffalo Hump continued to raid white settlements until 1844, when he negotiated peace, and after Texas acquired statehood he agreed to settle his band into the Treaty of Council Springs, while European settlers took over the former Commanche land.
-Buffalo Hump went on to the Commanche Reservation in 1856, but left after two years of starvation, fleeing to the Wichita Mountains where his band was attacked by U.S. troops, who forced them back on to the reservation.
-The town of Linnville never recovered from the Great Raid, most of its residents moving to Port Lavaca, the new settlement established on the bay three and one half miles southwest by displaced Linnville residents.
+John Moore and the La Grange volunteers hunted down a Comanche war party that had escaped the battle and all but exterminated them.
+Buffalo Hump continued to raid white settlements until 1844, when he negotiated peace, and after Texas acquired statehood he agreed to settle his band into the Treaty of Council Springs, while European settlers took over the former Comanche land.
+Buffalo Hump went on to the Comanche reservation in 1856, but left after two years of starvation, fleeing to the Wichita Mountains where his band was attacked by U.S. troops, who forced them back on to the reservation.
+The town of Linnville never recovered from the Great Raid, since most of its residents moving to Port Lavaca, the new settlement established on the bay three and one half miles southwest by displaced Linnville residents.